Lesbemums: A How-To Guide to Being an LGBTQ Ally

-The more people learn about the LGBTQ community – and we’re not talking about sex, guys, despite what some people think – the less ignorance our community will face.
+The more people learn about the LGBTQ community the less ignorance our community will face.
 I genuinely believe that.
 So let’s ditch the opinion that being gay is a choice or sexual preference, and that LGBTQ children don’t deserve validation.
 We are born the way we are, and we deserve to be equals.

-But it doesn’t just stop there, go follow LGBTQ accounts on social media, learn about LGBTQ history, and teach others in the process!
-It’s also okay to admit you don’t know what certain things mean within the LGBTQ community, here’s the Stonewall Glossary of Terms as a starting guide, but if you want to know more; ask (sensitively!).
+But it doesn’t just stop there, go follow LGBTQ accounts on social media, learn about LGBTQ history, read our books, listen to our music, subscribe to our podcasts, and teach others in the process!
+It’s okay to admit you don’t know what certain things mean within the LGBTQ community, here’s the Stonewall Glossary of Terms as a starting guide, but if you want to know more; ask (sensitively!).

 Knowledge is Power.

 “What can I do to support #LGBTQ people?”

 Well!
 You can start by listening to them and believing them.
 Now go and find 10 LGBTQ accounts on Twitter and Instagram and give them some ❤️🧡💛💚💙💜.
 We’re hurting.

 — LesBeMums (@LesBeMums) March 20, 2019